docker/docs/datacenter/dtr/2.1/reference/cli/upgrade.md

 ---
+description: Upgrade a v2.0.0 or later cluster to this version of DTR
+keywords: docker, dtr, cli, upgrade
 title: docker/dtr upgrade
-keywords:
-- docker, dtr, cli, upgrade
-description: Upgrade a v2.0.0 or later cluster to this version of DTR
 ---

 Upgrade a v2.0.0 or later cluster to this version of DTR